 If your mortgage has a re-draw facility you also have the option of depositing funds into this account.
 This has the potential to save interest and tax, as well as reduce your assessable assets for Centrelink purposes.
-This option will also provide you access to your funds, when you need it.
+This option will also provide you with access to your funds, when you need it.

-If your mortgage does not have a re-draw facility, you may wish to to consider an offset account to also reduce your interest however, this will be treated as an assessable Centrelink asset.
+If your mortgage does not have a re-draw facility, you may wish to consider an offset account, which also reduces the interest on your home loan; however, this will be treated as an assessable asset by Centrelink.